 Is there anything more confusing in a relationship then when you (or even worse, they) decide it's time to to "take a break"?
 Not a breakup, but a break.
 What does that mean?
 Does it mean you don’t talk for a while?
-Does it mean you'll be seeing other people?
+Does it mean — gasp! — you’re seeing other people?
 Is there a time limit?
 And should you text your partner when you’re on a break?
-While the answers to most of these are hazy, on the last one, Eric Resnick, dating expert and profile writer, offers a very definitive answer.
+While the answers to the first four questions are hazy, Eric Resnick, dating expert and profile writer, offers some very definitive insight to the last.

 "You definitely want to cut contact in this situation," he tells Elite Daily.
 He's not alone in this opinion.
 Trina Leckie, breakup coach and host of the breakup BOOST podcast, agrees completely.
 "If you and your partner are taking a break from the relationship, it should be exactly that — a break," she tells Elite Daily.